officinaMusci/giorgio/README.md

 giorgio run <script_name> --param key=value [--param key=value ...]
     Run non‑interactively (suitable for Cron).
 Provide all required params.

+giorgio upgrade [--force]
+    Update the project's pinned Giorgio version in .giorgio/config.json.
+Use --force to skip script validation.

 giorgio --help
     Show general help and options.
 ```

 > **Tip**
 > Use `--param` repeatedly to pass multiple key/value pairs.

+> **Heads-up**
+> If the project configuration references a different Giorgio version than the currently installed CLI, commands such as `run`, `start`, and `new` display a warning suggesting `giorgio upgrade` so you can realign the versions.

 ## Scheduling (Cron / Task Scheduler)